AAlperA/PriceTrack/README.md

 - Data exchange between services using RabbitMQ message queues

+- Each scraper, storage, API, database, and message broker runs in its own container

+- Scrapers that pull product information using site's own API, Playwright & BeautifulSoup

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.<br><br>